BrenoAqua/Senren/docs/dictionary_colorizer.md

 !!! tip "Customize Your Colors"
     Don't like the default colors?
 You can change them!
-    Scroll down to the **Dict Colors** section in the CSS.
+    Scroll down to the `/* DICTIONARY & GLOSSARY STYLING */` section in the CSS.
 You can change the HEX codes for both Light and Dark modes for any specific dictionary.